NetApp/harvest/docs/ontap-metrics.md

 ### headroom_aggr_current_latency

-This is the storage aggregate average latency per message at the disk level.
+This is the storage aggregate average latency in microseconds per message at the disk level.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|